ywryoo/largeqt/README.md

 5. `qmake largeqt.pro`
 6. `cd ./bin/scatterplot.app/Conetents/MacOS && ./scatterplot`

-### Linux(Ubuntu)
-1. install qt5, gsl and qwt
-3. set QWT_PATH in largeqt.pro if path is changed.
-5. `qmake largeqt.pro`
-6. `cd ./bin && ./scatterplot`

 ## Usage
- - if you made .dat file from pixelsne matlab wrapper, you can use the data without parameter by using .dat extension as input file name. labels is single numbers, data should be formatted like LargeVis.
+ - if you made .dat file from pixelsne matlab wrapper, you can use the data without parameter by using .dat extension as input file name. labels are single numbers, data should be formatted like LargeVis.

 ## Acknowledgement
  This project uses ANNOY, LargeVis, PixelSNE, QT and QWT with corresponding documents and papers.
 Links will be added afterwords.